 If you have to work to earn income, your most important asset is “You, when you’re at WORK!”
-Everything else is secondary, and you risk losing all your other assets if you lose your ability to earn a living.
-If you fall under this financial category, you need to have a contingency plan, so the “what ifs”, don’t turn into “what nows”.
+Everything else is secondary, and you risk losing all your “other assets” if you lose your ability to earn a living.

 Book an appointment here to explore your financial risk management options.
 As independent Winnipeg financial advisors, we can help you implement risk management plans that take care of your financial well-being, so you never have to be poor, no matter what curved-balls life throws your way.